-Colleagues and friends established this award in honor of Kyung Soo Kim for the contributions he has made to the science of plant pathology through his research and service.
+Colleagues and friends established this fund in honor of Kyung Soo Kim for the contributions he has made to the science of plant pathology through his research and service.

 Kim’s research has been primarily directed toward plant cell ultrastructure, particularly with regard to the reactions of plant cells to virus infection.
 Kim is a strong believer that viruses are living (rather than nonliving) entities.
 He even believes that viruses can sign their names in cells of the hosts they inhabit.
 For the past 25 years, he has devoted much of his time to deciphering these virus “signatures” and produced the background for an orderly recognition of these signatures during infection.
 He showed that viral signatures were unique for each of several groups of plant viruses.
 This information was an extremely useful component in plant virus classification and was a valuable aid in the identification of plant viruses.
 This “virus signature” concept has been widely recognized nationally as well as internationally and led to the identification of many unknown viruses and also to the discovery of new viruses.
 Discovery of the Mimosa striped chlorosis virus in 1987 represents one of the significant accomplishments made through his concept.
 This is the first plant virus with a nonenveloped, bullet-shaped particle morphology which has been shown to contain a DNA genome.
 This discovery helped establish a new virus group, the badnavirus group, which has been recognized by the International Committee on Taxonomy of Viruses.